-The EA assesses the potential environmental effects of the construction and operation of the 261 Upgrade Project in accordance with the requirements of the National Environmental Policy Act (NEPA).
+The EA assesses the potential environmental effects of the construction and operation of the East 300 Upgrade Project in accordance with the requirements of the National Environmental Policy Act.
 The FERC staff concludes that approval of the proposed project, with appropriate mitigating measures, would not constitute a major federal action significantly affecting the quality of the human environment.

-The proposed 261 Upgrade Project includes the following facilities:
+The proposed East 300 Upgrade Project includes the following facilities:

+The EA is not a decision document.
+It presents Commission staff's independent analysis of the environmental issues for the Commission to consider when addressing the merits of all issues in this proceeding.
 Any person wishing to comment on the EA may do so.
-Your comments should focus on the EA's disclosure and discussion of potential environmental effects, reasonable alternatives, and measures to avoid or lessen Start Printed Page 24132environmental impacts.
+Your comments should focus on the EA's disclosure and discussion of potential environmental effects, reasonable alternatives, and measures to avoid or lessen environmental impacts.
 The more specific your comments, the more useful they will be.
 To ensure that the Commission has the opportunity to consider your comments prior to making its decision on this project, it is important that we receive your comments in Washington, DC on or before 5:00 p.m.
-Eastern Time on June 17, 2019.
+Eastern Time on March 22, 2021.

 For your convenience, there are three methods you can use to file your comments to the Commission.
 The Commission encourages electronic filing of comments and has staff available to assist you at (866) 208-3676 or FercOnlineSupport@ferc.gov.
 Please carefully follow these instructions so that your comments are properly recorded.

-(2) You can also file your comments electronically using the eFiling feature on the Commission's website (www.ferc.gov) under the link to Documents and Filings.
+(2) You can also file your comments electronically using the eFiling feature on the Commission's website (www.ferc.gov) under the link to FERC Online.
 With eFiling, you can provide comments in a variety of formats by attaching them as a file with your submission.
 New eFiling users must first create an account by clicking on “eRegister.”
 You must select the type of filing you are making.
 If you are filing a comment on a particular project, please select “Comment on a Filing”; or

-(3) You can file a paper copy of your comments by mailing them to the following address.
-Be sure to reference the project docket number (CP19-7-000) with your submission: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street NE, Room 1A, Washington, DC 20426
+(3) You can file a paper copy of your comments by mailing them to the Commission.
+Be sure to reference the project docket number (CP20-493-000) on your letter.
+Submissions sent via the U.S. Postal Service must be addressed to: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street NE, Room 1A, Washington, DC 20426.
+Submissions sent via any other carrier must be addressed to: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 12225 Wilkins Avenue, Rockville, MD 20852.

 Additional information about the project is available from the Commission's Office of External Affairs, at (866) 208-FERC, or on the FERC website (www.ferc.gov) using the eLibrary link.
 The eLibrary link also provides access to the texts of all formal documents issued by the Commission, such as orders, notices, and rulemakings.